amatov/FragmentomicsSubclinicalDisease/README.md

-# dnafrl

-**Utilization of cfDNA fragment size patterns ​for disease detection & classification ​based on low-coverage WGS data.**
+# Utilization of cfDNA fragment size patterns ​for disease detection & classification ​based on low-coverage WGS data.

 We consider the relative entropy between cohorts’ cfDNA fragment lengths and test two hypotheses.